Raymond C. Johnson

 Raymond C. Johnson (August 20, 1936 - October 8, 1979) was a member of the Wisconsin State Senate.

 Biography

 Johnson was born on August 20, 1936.
 He would graduate from what is now the University of Wisconsin-Eau Claire and George Washington University and serve in the United States Navy.

 Political career

 Johnson was first elected to the Senate in 1966.
 Later, he would become Majority Leader.
 He was a Republican.

+Whilst majority leader, Johnson was an unsuccessful candidate for the Wisconsin Supreme Court in 1974, challenging incumbent justice Horace W. Wilkie.